greltel/abap-dynamic-assignment/README.md

 1. Instantiate the framework class `ZCL_DA_VARIANTS`.
 2. Call the `set_variant` method with your target values.
 3. Use the provided Class Constants (ENUMs) when passing `SIGN` and `OPTION` values.
-4. Handle the custom exception to catch any Data Element validation errors.
+4. Handle the custom exception to catch any validation errors.

 ```abap
 DATA(lo_variants) = NEW zcl_da_variants( ).